dfayad/swiss_tournament/README.md

     1.- To run the project you can download the zip file or clone it.
     2.- expand it / go to the directory it is saved on.
-    3.- create the database structure described in tournament.sql in PostgreSQL 4.- create your client program with the players and matches you want to add, don't forget to import tournament.py and use he fucntions described below
+    3.- create the database structure described in tournament.sql in PostgreSQL** 4.- create your client program with the players and matches you want to add, don't forget to import tournament.py and use he fucntions described below
     5.- run your client program and have fun

+    ** (For example, if you're runnng the program in Vagrant VM: get to the directory you have vagrant in, use the "vagrant up" command, use the "vagrant ssh" command, go to the directory you cloned this project on, type "psql" to access PosgreSQL, then you can import the  database file with the command: "\i tournament.sql" after that, you should have your database set up, and you'll be able to continue.)

 Files